These delicious sourdough pizza bases are light and airy with the best chewy bite.

 Flip it upside down so the smooth side is showing.
 With the palms of your hands, spin the dough parcel around to create a circle.
 Repeat with the second piece.

-Roll each piece of dough out on some baking paper, into a 20cm circle.
-Once it’s rolled, starting from the middle, press the dough outwards so the inner circumference is thinner and there is a thicker crust around the pizza base.
+Starting from the middle, press the dough outwards so the inner circumference is thinner and there is a thicker crust around the pizza base.

 Spoon on your favourite sauce and toppings.
 Our favourite is a simple balsamic tomato sauce, topped with cheese, olives and capers, and fresh basil at the end.